 Darcey blushed.
 “Kinda.
 I know he can’t afford to come home with us, and Daddy wasn’t too thrilled with us dating in the first place.
 I won’t ask him for money for that.”

 Danae nodded.
-“If I was in your shoes, with a perfect boyfriend, I wouldn’t want to leave either.”
+“If I were in your shoes, with a perfect boyfriend, I wouldn’t want to leave either.”
 She pondered the situation.
 “I guess we can stay.
 It will just shorten our time here.
 I wouldn’t want to be you, though, telling Mama and Daddy we’re not coming home for the summer.”

-“Hey Boo Bear,” Darcey greeted Clint as she came home from classes.
+“Hey, Boo Bear,” Darcey greeted Clint as she came home from classes.
 He was at the house cooking dinner for the twins, and it smelled good.

 “Hey kitten,” he replied.
 “I hope you’re hungry.”

 “I am.”
 She brought her backpack to her bedroom, kicked her shoes off, and got comfortable.
 “I’m glad you’re here.
 I wanted to tell you something.”

 “Nae and I both got a letter from Admissions.
 We’ll finish our degrees at the end of the fall term.
 That’s going to cut our time together drastically.”

 “What do you mean, drastically cut our time together?
 Don’t you think we have a future together, kitten?”
 Clint stopped what he was doing and walked to her.